-To qualify under this criterion, the staff member must be a 'direct employee' for the Academy in which they are working.
+To qualify under this criterion, the staff member must be a 'direct employee'.
+A staff member is classified as a 'direct employee' of the Academy in which they are primarily registered to work, as specified in their employment contract.
+For the purposes of this criterion, both TCA and TWA will be treated as part of the Wisbech Campus.
 This includes any member of staff (teaching or non-teaching) with two years continuous employment with the school or seasonal employment totaling two years.
 Staff contracted in to provide services to the school do not count as 'direct employees'.
-For the purposes of this criterion, 'children of staff' is taken to include a son, daughter or stepson/daughter, or child who is adopted or fostered or for whom a special guardianship order is in place, in all cases providing they are living at the same address as the parent who is employed by the school.
+For the purposes of this criterion, 'children of staff' is taken to include a son, daughter or step-son/daughter, or child who is adopted or fostered or for whom a special guardianship order is in place, in all cases providing they are living at the same address as the parent who is employed by the school.
 Parents/carers will be required to submit evidence that they are eligible for this criteria.
 This will also include evidence to support living arrangements.